aymhce/diaspora_ynh/README.md

 - get a dedicated domain (must install under web root like **https://diaspora.example.com/** not **https://example.com/diaspora/**)
 - get a valid SSL certificate
-  - example, can use letsencrypt with this fun [app](https://github.com/YunoHost-Apps/letsencrypt_ynh) of alexAubin :), or more hard, can use [startssl.com](https://www.startssl.com/)
-  - also, you can integrate manually your own valid certificate

 Installation effects: